0catalin/temePOO/README.md

 ## Error Handling

-Error handling is implemented through custom exceptions in the `Bank` class's search functions:
+Error handling is implemented through custom exceptions in the `Bank` class's search functions and the `CommandFactory`:
 - `AccountNotFoundException`
 - `CardNotFoundException`
 - `UserNotFoundException`
+- `CommandNotFoundException`

 These exceptions ensure that invalid operations are caught and handled gracefully.